emissary-ingress/emissary/DEVELOPING.md

 # Common commands

+Build the Docker images (does NOT load them in to dockerd):
  - `bazel build :ambassador`
  - `bazel build :kat-client`
  - `bazel build :kat-server`

+Build the Docker images, and load them in to dockerd:
+ - `bazel run :ambassador` (dockerd knows the image as `bazel:ambassador`)
+ - `bazel run :kat-client` (dockerd knows the image as `bazel:kat-client`)
+ - `bazel run :kat-server` (dockerd knows the image as `bazel:kat-server`)

+Build and push the Docker images
  - `bazel run :ambassador.push`
  - `bazel run :kat-client.push`
  - `bazel run :kat-server.push`

+Run a command line program on the host:
  - `bazel run //cmd/kubeapply:kubeapply`
  - `bazel run @ambassador_python//ambassador_diag:diagd`

+Download all dependencies, in order to work offline:
+ - `bazel sync`